AlexanderParker/clacks/README.md

 # Important next steps

 * Expand event listeners to improve usability.
+* Add ability to ignore a specific peer tower.
 * Create proof of concept application(s)
 * Broad scale testing to determine weaknesses and mitigations
 * Publish as an npm package